NinerBull/AccWideUILayoutSelection/README.md

 ## Configuration
 - `/awi` - Opens the settings window for this addon
+- `/awi profiles load` - Loads settings from the current profile
+- `/awi profiles save` - Saves settings to the current profile
 - `/awi profiles new PROFILENAME` - Create a new profile called PROFILENAME
 - `/awi profiles choose PROFILENAME` - Switch to the profile called PROFILENAME
 - `/awi profiles copyfrom PROFILENAME` - Copies data from PROFILENAME to the currently enabled profile